 According to local news reports, he took what he thought was a Norco pill from a trusted friend, who had taken the pills from his mother’s purse.
 After taking what turned out to actually be a fentanyl pill, he ended up in a coma with liver and kidney failure.
 His family had to make the tough decision to take him off of life support a few days later.
 Ultimately, charges were filed against a group of eight people for manufacturing the counterfeit Norco pills.

 “Anyone who takes medication or fills prescriptions needs to be aware of the risks of counterfeits, and that where you get drugs is so crucial for your safety and health,” said Jerome’s mother Natasha, who has dedicated her life to opening others’ eyes to the risks of these drugs.
 “This is a real public safety issue.
-We have lost so many of our kids behind this pill.
-All the parents that [have] lost their kids behind this, we have to stand together.
+We have lost so many of our kids to this.
+All the parents that [have] lost their kids we have to stand together.
 We have to get it stopped."